Desert View Scenic Drive

 The southernmost lookout point on the Grand Canyon South Rim is Grandview Point.
 Reach these scenic panoramic views by the public via a one-mile road.
 Looking west you will see distant bends of the Colorado River.
 The Grandview Trail begins here.
 It is a very steep trail.
 If you plan to hike the trail, use caution, it can be somewhat treacherous when covered with snow and ice during the winter months.

 Shoshone Point is not marked on the Desert View Scenic Drive.
-Although there is a one-mile dirt road leading the point, it is closed to public access without permission from the National Park Service.
-About a 20 minute hike to the point is permitted through a pleasantly flat trail amidst of a pine forest.
-With advance reservations and special permit, it is a popular wedding venue that features picnic tables, grills, and a covered ramada along with its great views across the canyon.
+Although there is a one-mile dirt road leading to the point, it is closed to public access without permission from the National Park Service.
+About a 20 minute hike to the point is permitted through a pleasantly flat trail amid a pine forest.
+With advance reservations and a special permit, it is a popular wedding venue that features picnic tables, grills, and a covered ramada along with great views across the canyon.

 Due to heavy congestion during peak season, the road leading to Yaki Point is closed from March 1 through November 30 to private vehicles.
 However, you can experience Yaki Point via the Free Shuttle Bus from Grand Canyon Visitor Center at Grand Canyon Village all year long.